cayesoneira/miniTRASGO-documentation/docs/data/index.md

 ### The logs
 (...)

 There is a `.log`, though, that does not come from the DCS but from the TRB: the Rate, whose information is configurated in a LUT.
+It is obtained thanks to `trbnetd`, a daemon.

 ## The LookUp Tables